top of page

 What's coming ...

-I’ve heard whispers about the life and crimes of Winter Hill gangster Joe McDonald (1917-1997) for years, though the determination to write a book about him came only after watching The Irishman and realizing that I had access to a better story, better sourced.
-I had already written a prequel of sorts (“On the Boston Waterfront,” see link in Notable Features) about a working-class hero who got caught up in the waterfront feud of the 1950s and was killed only steps from his mother's house.
-“Confessions of a Loan Shark” (see link in Notable Features) features many of the same characters: Maxie Shackelford, who got caught up in Boston's Gangland War of the 1960s, counted them as friends.
-I found him at the end of his life and he shared details about what happened that had been buried, along with his friends, for decades.
-Joe McDonald haunts both stories.
-He haunts the Boston underworld, even today.
+I’ve heard whispers about the life and crimes of Winter Hill gangster Joe McDonald (1917-1997) for years, though he appears only fleetingly in true crime books and documentaries.
+Not much is known about him; he was at once a mercurial and an ominous figure in the bizarre society that was the Boston underworld.
+I had already written a prequel of sorts about the subject (“On the Boston Waterfront,” see link in Notable Features) about a working-class hero who got caught up in the waterfront feud of the 1950s and was killed only steps from his mother's house.
+“Confessions of a Loan Shark” (see link in Notable Features) features many of the same characters: Maxie Shackelford, a primary source of Boston's Gangland War of the 1960s, counted them as friends.
+I found him at the end of his life and he shared firsthand details about what happened that had been buried, along with his friends, for decades.

 True Crime?
 This is something much more.